 In an interview with Cheddar, President of SAP North America, DJ Paoni claims that retaining every 1% of SAP’s talent equates to $60m.
-DJ Paoni goes further to say that SAP have launched a number of initiatives to ensure that employees want to stay and that the traditional combination of adequate compensation, a safe working environment and the ability to work with purpose is no longer enough to retain the best people.
+Paoni explains that SAP has launched a number of initiatives to encourage employees to stay with the firm and goes further to say that traditional combinations of adequate compensation, providing a safe working environment and an opportunity to work with purpose are no longer enough on their own to retain the best people.

-es the voice they demand has been to invite recent graduates and employees with only a few years of experience with the company to join an Emerging Talent Advisory Board which meets with Paoni once a quarter (Advisory Boards traditionally being the sole stomping ground of high-profile seasoned professionals).
-The ETAB discusses fresh initiatives for the business, examples listed in the video interview below, and offers advice from a previously untapped demographic on how SAP can best attract and retain high performing talent.
+es the voice they demand has been to invite recent graduates and employees with only a few years of experience to join an Emerging Talent Advisory Board which meets with Paoni once a quarter (Advisory Boards traditionally being the stomping ground of high-profile, seasoned professionals).
+The ETAB discusses fresh initiatives for the business, examples listed in the video interview below, and offers advice from a previously untapped demographic on how to best recruit and retain high performing talent.

-We influence by working closely with customers to ensure that team fit and company culture are on a par with if, not surpassing, the technical requirements of a role when evaluating candidates.
-It goes without saying that if the fit is equally good for organisation and candidate and both the tangible and intangible aspects of a vacancy are met from the outset the chances of talent retention are off to a good start.
+We work with our customers to ensure that team fit and company culture are on a par with if, not surpassing, technical requirements when evaluating candidates.
+It goes without saying that if the fit is equally good for organisation and candidate and both the tangible and intangible aspects of a vacancy are met from the outset, the chances of talent retention is much improved.

 The phrase ‘war for talent’ is not new but equally, its not going away anytime soon.

-Top performers with sought after skills will continue to be in high demand and expect to see talent shortage highlighted by Gartner again as a key business risk in 2020.
-Whether talent retention is worth $60million to your organisation or not, hopefully it is being given the top priority that it deserves.
+Top performers with sought after skills will continue to be in high demand and expect to see the talent shortage highlighted once again as a key business risk in 2020.
+Whether talent retention is worth $60m to your organisation or not, hopefully it is being given the top priority that it deserves.